 Keep in mind this is the impact of the iconic, grass-fed, pasture-raised Irish agriculture.
 As it is, EPA documents show time and again the waste lagoons from pig and dairy farms and wastewater from rendering plants contaminating Ireland’s protected waters, and mislabeled or non-compliant handling of SRM materials, meaning remains at risk of containing mad-cow disease, directly threatening the public health.

 The Irish Times reported the increasing environmental devastation of New Zealand’s dairy practice, saying how that country was “often held up as an example of what Ireland could have been if the milk quota regime had not pulled the handbrake on our growth.”
-Twenty days later, the quote was lifted.
+Twenty days later, the quota was lifted.

 Even if this approach was the ideal we hold it up to be, we simply don’t have the land for the number of animals we eat every year.
 The amount of land that it takes to produce 37,000 pounds of plant-based foods will only yield 375 pounds of meat.